boudiccaeceni/100-days-of-code/log.md

-### Day 21: March 5, 20209
+### Day 21: March 5, 2020

 **Today's Progress**: Yesterday and today I started to get familiar with the milestone project again.
 This is a site I need to build from a design comp only.
 Have given myself a deadline of March 20th.

-**Thoughts**; After spending time away from html and css to study github I feel like I've forgotten everything.
+**Thoughts**: After spending time away from html and css to study github I feel like I've forgotten everything.
 I'm feeling extremely stupid and have asked the skillcrush slack channel for a hint or suggestion.
 Difficult to remain positive right now.

+**Link(s) to work**: [My github](https://github.com/boudiccaeceni/)

+### Day 22: March 6, 2020

+**Today's Progress**: Made some progress with the half width and fullwidth divs.
+Got some feedback to my question from skillcrush tutors so was working through that.

+**Thoughts**: Feeling incredibly stupid and that my brain isn't good enough to do this - after I've invested time and money in training.
+At 45 I don't have an awful lot of possibilities ahead of me if I can't do this.

+**Link(s) to work**: [My github](https://github.com/boudiccaeceni/)

+### Day 23: March 7, 2020

+**Today's Progress**: Made some progress with elements - getting parents to expand to the height of child elements.

+**Link(s) to work**: [My github](https://github.com/boudiccaeceni/)

+### Day 24: March 10, 2020

+**Today's Progress**: Some elements were not centred - skewed to the left or rights, others were the whole width of the screen instead of the width I'd specified - I got all that to work.

+**Thoughts**: Still not feeling great about this but determined to carry on.

+**Link(s) to work**: [My github](https://github.com/boudiccaeceni/)

+### Day 25: March 11, 2020

+**Today's Progress**: A good day.
+I got my image into the header section and made it the right size.
+I added another project image and text to the portfolio section.
+Added the image to the about me section.
+Added contact info, icons and copyright.
+THEN I installed the fonts from googlefonts and made all the text the correct font and size.

+**Thoughts**: Got so sad this morning that my partner sat down next to me for a few minutes.
+It made such a difference as I talked through the problem I had decided to fix and what I was going to do about it.
+Then I whizzed along and got loads done.
+Very pleased and grateful.

+**Link(s) to work**: [My github](https://github.com/boudiccaeceni/)

+### Day 26: March 12, 2020

+**Today's Progress**: Not much time to day but sat down and got the about me image to display correctly before I set off to visit a friend.

+**Thoughts**: I'm feeling like I can definitely get this finished by my self impossed deadline of March 20th!

 **Link(s) to work**: [My github](https://github.com/boudiccaeceni/)